tremho/docholiday/README.md

 - [X] assigned functions are marked private. need to commute modifiers before assignment
 - [X] generators need * (and keyword?)
-- [ ] generator should support @yields
+- [X] generator should support @yields
-- [ ] generator should produce @yields from Generator or Iterator returns.
+- [X] generator should produce @yields from Generator or Iterator returns.
 - [X] anonymous function not recognized - no stub

-- [ ] inline parameter comment fails if before comma
+- [X] inline parameter comment fails if before comma
-- [ ] typescript form parameters fail if no space after comma
+- [X] typescript form parameters fail if no space after comma
+-
 - [X] ad-hoc parameter type not represented in JSDOC stub (collapses to object)
 - [ ] nested ad-hoc parameters fail big time

-- [ ] ad-hoc return type not represented in JSDOC stub (collapses to object)
+- [X] ad-hoc return type not represented in JSDOC stub (collapses to object)
-- [ ] ad-hoc return type also produces a property declaration with part of the ad-hoc statement
+- [X] ad-hoc return type also produces a property declaration with part of the ad-hoc statement
+-
-- [ ] void functions with return comments have no return tag or return comments
+- [X] void functions with return comments have no return tag or return comments
-- [ ] @throws tag is ignored
+- [X] @throws tag is ignored
-- [ ] should be able to declare @throws in return comment space too.
 -

 ###### If the template excludes private, like better-docs, it won't show